DaylenHendricks/COP3402_HW1/README.md

 **To compile the vm:**
 $ gcc vm.c
 **To run the vm:**
-$ ./vm.c fileName.txt
+$ ./a.out fileName.txt
-Where fileName.txt is the name of your file.
+Where fileName.txt is the name of your input file.